Take the opportunity to become a market research analyst

 Market research analysts study local, regional or national market conditions to examine potential sales of a product or service.
 They help companies understand what products people want, who will buy them and at what price.

 Businesses looking to improve their sales will work with market research analysts, who provide insight about consumer behavior and opportunities in the market.
 Given the key role these analysts can play, they're in high demand.
-Since 2010, the number of jobs in this field has grown by 10 percent,* and the median annual pay is $60,500.
+Since 2010, the number of jobs in this field has grown by 10 percent,* and the average annual salary is $60,500.
 If you're looking for a job as a market research analyst, your odds of finding one are good: There is one active candidate for every five jobs posted.
 And according to the Bureau of Labor Statistics, the occupation is expected to grow by 41 percent from 2010 to 2020, much faster than the average for all occupations.

 Market research analysts work in nearly every industry.
 They may work with the public to gather information and data, but they generally work at a computer, collecting and analyzing market data and preparing reports.